Quick guide: Code of Practice for International Recruitment

 - There must be no active international recruitment from countries on the red list, unless there is an explicit government-to-government agreement to support managed recruitment activities that are undertaken strictly in compliance with the terms of that agreement.

-- Recruitment of international health and social care personnel is closely monitored and reported on to the Cross Whitehall International Recruitment Steering Group and the WHO.
+- Recruitment of international health and social care personnel is monitored through published immigration, regulator and employer data.

 - International health and social care personnel will have the same legal rights and responsibilities as domestically trained staff in all terms of employment and conditions of work.
 They will have the same access to further education and training and continuous professional development.